 The Blind Levels

 The blind levels usually increase at prearranged intervals.
 When this happens, all the players will have their stack size decreased and be forced to top-up their stacks.
-If they don’t increase their stacks, they may have insufficient chips to pay the blinds.
+If they don’t increase their stacks, they may have insufficient chips to pay for the blinds.
 The number of blinds will not be the same for every level.

 There are also intervals where the blinds are increased.
 Depending on the stated rules and number of players, it could range from as fast as three minutes and as slow as two hours.
 However, the speed of online poker tournaments is usually much higher than that of live tournaments.